Activision stock soars after strong results lift gaming gloom

-SAN FRANCISCO Activision Blizzard Inc shares rose as much as 15.6 percent on Friday after its quarterly results trumped analysts' expectations, spurring hopes the largest videogames publisher will outperform a bedraggled industry in 2013.
+SAN FRANCISCO, Feb 8 Activision Blizzard Inc (ATVI.O) shares rose as much as 15.6 percent on Friday after its quarterly results trumped analysts' expectations, spurring hopes the largest videogames publisher will outperform a bedraggled industry in 2013.

 The shares soared to an intraday peak of $13.94, their highest since November of 2011.
 In afternoon trading, they were up 11.4 percent at $13.44.